yakami129/Gentopia/README.md

 - Tune your agent **paradigm** like this [demo](https://www.youtube.com/watch?v=diJ4IDaT4Z4) to easily half the execution time for Seach & Summarize.
 - And more ...

-Isn't that beautiful if one shares his specialized intelligence, allowing others to reproduce, build on, or interact with it at ease? 🤗 This belief inspires us to build Gentopia, **a convenient framework for agent *specialization, sharing, and interaction,* encouraging collective growth to greater intelligence**.
+Isn't it beautiful if one shares his specialized intelligence, allowing others to reproduce, build on, or interact with it at ease? 🤗 This belief inspires us to build Gentopia, **designed for agent *specialization, sharing, and interaction,* to achieve collective growth towards greater intelligence**.

 ## Core Features 💡